-- Remove the membrane, if any, from the ribs by lifting a corner with the tip of a knife and slowly pilling it free.
+- If needed, remove the membrane from the ribs by lifting a corner with the tip of a knife and slowly pulling it free.
 Season the ribs on both sides with salt and pepper.

 - While the ribs bake, make the sauce by combining the remaining ingredients (except for butter) in a blender or food processor.
 Transfer this to a medium sauce pan and simmer for 15 minutes over medium-high heat, stirring frequently.

 - Remove the sauce from the heat and stir in the cubed butter until fully incorporated.
 Let cool.

 - When the ribs have baked for 2 hours, open the foil and baste both sides with the sauce.

 - Grill over medium direct heat for 15-20 minutes basting repeatedly until done.
 Remove from grill.
 Let rest 5 minutes then brush with additional sauce and serve.